 Merrill Buckley (1992) Buckley spent his career as an engineer and manager at RCA.
 While 1984 IEEE Vice President for regional activities, he planned the centennial convocation that became the model for IEEE Section Congresses.
 As IEEE President, he directed much of his attention to improving professional activities for the working engineer.

 Troy Nagle (1994) Nagle is an academic who started out in digital signal processing at Auburn and later moved into biomedical engineering at North Carolina State.
-As IEEE President confronted a failed upgrade of the Institute’s computer systems, and accepted the resignation of IEEE’s Executive Director.
+As IEEE President, he confronted a failed upgrade of the Institute’s computer systems, and accepted the resignation of IEEE’s Executive Director.

-Wally Read (1996) Read, a power engineer and former president of the Canadian Electrical Association was the second of three IEEE Presidents from Canada.
-In the 1980s, Read had been responsible for two of the first three IEEE Milestones recognizing events in his native Newfoundland.
+Wally Read (1996) Read, a power engineer and former president of the Canadian Electrical Association, was the second of three IEEE Presidents from Canada.
+In the 1980s, Read was responsible for two of the first three IEEE Milestones recognizing events in his native Newfoundland.
 As IEEE President, he pursued the dual goals of increasing international membership and achieving greater recognition for IEEE members from industry.

 Joel Snyder (2001) Snyder had a varied career during which he worked in industry, taught, and ran his own consulting firm.
 He spent much of his presidential year coping with financial issues.

 Ray Findlay (2002) Findlay, who spent his career on the faculties of first the University of New Brunswick, and then McMaster University in Hamilton, Ontario, was the third IEEE President from Canada.
 Findlay spent much of his presidency implementing improvements to IEEE’s financial systems, and coping with post-9/11 conflicts between IEEE’s U.S incorporation and its global presence.